-When the brights are not so you
+What to wear when the brights are not so you?

 Many women in their forties shy away from wearing colors at the office and prefer neutrals for a professional look.
 Today, more than ever, it is important to not only look professional, but also young and hip.
 Thus, when styling neutrals for the office it is really important to stay out of boredom land.
 The secrets to cool looks in neutrals, and to look young and hip and on top of things is to pick one neutral color in different shades and add one other neutral plus making sure that the items have different texture.
 This concept is similar to how to create interesting and ageless, monochromatic outfits or the concept of adding a pop of color to a monochromatic outfit.